Submissions

 Books, Monographs, Theses

 Author (Year).
-Title of the book or monograph.
-Publisher or Publishing Entity.
+Title of book or monograph.
+Publisher.

 Aponte, L., & Cardona, C. (2009).
-Environmental education and evaluation of population density for the conservation of reintroduced condors in Los Nevados National Natural Park and its buffer zone [graduate thesis].
+Environmental education and assessment of population density for the conservation of condors reintroduced into Los Nevados National Natural Park and its buffer zone [thesis].
 University of Caldas, Manizales, Colombia.

 Footnotes